Exciting Paris events, festivals, and holiday celebrations take place during throughout the year.

-Of course you'll find famous Paris events such as Fashion Week, Mardi Gras, the Paris Marathon, Bastille Day celebrations, top museum exhibits, concerts, and Christmas/New Year Eve festivities listed each month - but we also tell you about lesser-known "insider" activities and free fun things to do in Paris that you won't find in most other guides.
+Of course you'll find famous Paris events such as the famous Winter and Summer Sales, Fashion Week, Mardi Gras, the Paris Marathon, Bastille Day, top museum exhibits, concerts, and Christmas/New Year Eve festivities - but we also tell you about lesser-known "insider" activities and free fun things to do in Paris that you won't find in most other guides.

 January Events in Paris

 January events in Paris ring in the New Year with a Grande Parade down Champs Élysées

 with brass bands, colorful floats, and festivities in a day-long New Year's Day celebration.

 Winter sales start early in the month, offering deep discounts on everything you can imagine, and toward the end of the month, Paris Fashion Week haute couture shows for spring/summer collections give you the chance to spot famous designers, models, and celebrities near the show venues.

 Meanwhile, the ferris wheel at Place de la Concorde and ice rinks around the city lure you outdoors, and a huge selection of Paris concerts give you lots in entertainment indoors.

 Paris goes all out for Valentine's Day, and you can enjoy special Valentine's dinners in practically every bistro and restaurant, plus romantic Seine River cruises.
 And of course the City of Love offers many romantic locations for you and your special someone to enjoy.

 Although the first days of the month may still be chilly or cold, plenty of museum shows and concerts give you lots of opportunities to stay warm.
 And by the end of the month, you may be seeing the first signs of spring!